TOP TOURIST ATTRACTIONS IN BASTAR

 CASCADING WATERFALLS IN BASTAR

-If you are in Bastar, especially between July and October, you’ve got to visit the picturesque Chitrakot waterfalls on the river Indravati.
-Just about 38 km from Jagdalpur, the dynamic Chitrakote falls are approx 96 ft high and have an interesting horse-shoe shape.
+If you are in Bastar, especially between July and October, you must visit the picturesque Chitrakot waterfalls on the river Indravati.
+It is one of the best tourist places in Bastar.

 Once you have a look at these majestic falls, you will understand why the Chitrakot are compared with the great Niagra falls.